© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Churchyard cross 15m south east of St Mary's church is a scheduled monument protected by Historic England under reference 1016219.
 View the official record →

-The churchyard cross 15m south-east of St Mary's Church is a medieval stone cross of probable 14th or 15th-century date, representing a common form of parish monument found throughout Devon and the broader south-west.
+Churchyard cross 15m south east of St Mary's church is a medieval stone cross located in Devon, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016219.

 Churchyard cross 15m south east of St Mary's church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016219.